vstinner/misc/cpython/pep-core_dev_process.rst

   example, backward compatibility is taken very seriously.
 We don't remove public functions in a minor release (3.x), but start with a deprecation period.
 It's not only about removing features, but also *changing* the behavior.
-Even if Python has a wide test suite with a good code coverage, some functions are still untested, or not fully tested.
+Even if Python has a wide test suite with good code coverage, some functions are still untested, or not fully tested.